piotr-kalanski/big-data-dev-environment-docker/examples/example-java-s3-local/README.md

 # S3 example with Java AWS SDK API

-Example how to integrate with fake S3 using Java AWS SDK API.
+Example how to integrate Java AWS SDK API with fake S3.

 ## Prerequisites